juicedata/juicefs/docs/en/reference/command_reference.md

 ## Overview

 If you run `juicefs` by itself, it will print all available commands.
-In addition, you can add `-h/--help` flag after each command to get more information of it.
+In addition, you can add `-h/--help` flag after each command to get more information of it, e.g., `juicefs format -h`.

 ```bash
 $ juicefs -h